 Platinum vs White Gold Price

-The primary difference between white gold and platinum is their price.
-Even though these two metals look similar to the naked eye, platinum is much more expensive.
+The primary difference between white gold and platinum is their price, platinum jewellery being more expensive.

 Platinum vs White Gold Colour